Kirkland’s Sees Unusually Large Options Volume (NASDAQ:KIRK)

-Kirkland’s, Inc. (NASDAQ:KIRK) was the target of some unusual options trading on Wednesday.
-Stock investors acquired 9,808 call options on the company.
-This represents an increase of 1,683% compared to the average daily volume of 550 call options.
+Kirkland’s, Inc. (NASDAQ:KIRK) was the target of unusually large options trading activity on Wednesday.
+Traders acquired 3,175 put options on the company.
+This represents an increase of 1,274% compared to the typical volume of 231 put options.

-Separately, Benchmark assumed coverage on Kirkland’s in a research note on Friday, October 15th.
-They set a “buy” rating and a $30.00 price objective for the company.
+Separately, Benchmark began coverage on shares of Kirkland’s in a research report on Friday, October 15th.
+They set a “buy” rating and a $30.00 target price for the company.

-In related news, major shareholder John Hartnett Lewis acquired 65,000 shares of the stock in a transaction that occurred on Thursday, January 13th.
-The stock was purchased at an average cost of $16.71 per share, for a total transaction of $1,086,150.00.
-The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Director Charles Pleas III acquired 10,000 shares of the stock in a transaction that occurred on Monday, December 6th.
-The shares were bought at an average price of $14.41 per share, with a total value of $144,100.00.
+In other news, Director Charles Pleas III purchased 10,000 shares of the company’s stock in a transaction on Monday, December 6th.
+The stock was acquired at an average cost of $14.41 per share, for a total transaction of $144,100.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, major shareholder John Hartnett Lewis purchased 65,000 shares of the company’s stock in a transaction on Thursday, January 13th.
+The stock was purchased at an average price of $16.71 per share, with a total value of $1,086,150.00.
 The disclosure for this purchase can be found here.
-5.60% of the stock is currently owned by insiders.
+Corporate insiders own 5.60% of the company’s stock.

+A number of hedge funds have recently added to or reduced their stakes in the business.
+DCF Advisers LLC lifted its position in Kirkland’s by 4.8% during the second quarter.
+DCF Advisers LLC now owns 11,000 shares of the specialty retailer’s stock valued at $252,000 after purchasing an additional 500 shares during the last quarter.
+Royal Bank of Canada lifted its position in Kirkland’s by 52.2% during the third quarter.
+Royal Bank of Canada now owns 1,779 shares of the specialty retailer’s stock valued at $35,000 after purchasing an additional 610 shares during the last quarter.
+Citigroup Inc. lifted its position in Kirkland’s by 140.4% during the third quarter.
+Citigroup Inc. now owns 1,601 shares of the specialty retailer’s stock valued at $31,000 after purchasing an additional 935 shares during the last quarter.
+Legal & General Group Plc bought a new position in Kirkland’s during the second quarter valued at $34,000.
+Finally, Dimensional Fund Advisors LP lifted its position in Kirkland’s by 9.0% during the second quarter.
+Dimensional Fund Advisors LP now owns 19,117 shares of the specialty retailer’s stock valued at $437,000 after purchasing an additional 1,575 shares during the last quarter.
+Institutional investors and hedge funds own 82.87% of the company’s stock.

 About Kirkland’s